ZYHowell/Warspite/README.md

 There are three kinds of type: primitive, class and function.
 They represent abstract "def" nodes. (defined but not used)

-A naïve optimization is made in HIR level, that to split print(string + string) to two print commands.
+A naïve print optimization is made in HIR level.

-Suggested by senior students' reports, a DCE is made in HIR level.
-But I think its MIR version is already in ADCE, so maybe it is not so useful now?

 ### MIR